wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Examine the flowers.

-a\) Can you distinguish a calyx and corolla?
+- Can you distinguish a calyx and corolla?

-b\) Is the flower zygomorphic or actinomorphic?
+- Is the flower zygomorphic or actinomorphic?

-> c\) Note the large and indeterminate number of stamens, and look for the
+- Note the large and indeterminate number of stamens, and look for the single style.
-> single style.
 The fruit is a legume or pod, as in the Fabaceae.

-d\) What terms would you use to describe the inflorescence ?
+- What terms would you use to describe the inflorescence ?

-e.
-Some botanists prefer to combine the Fabaceae and the Mimosaceae in
-    a single family.
+-  Some botanists prefer to combine the Fabaceae and the Mimosaceae in a single family.
 How would you determine which of the available names to apply to the combined family?
 The alternative name Leguminosae is sometimes also applied to it.
 What is unusual about